 Telegraph Avenue, then, problematizes notions of authenticity based on Stallings’s brand of “sheepish nostalgia” and on fixed cultural markers of race.
-Goode and the music he purveys encapsulate the complexity of blackness as a signifier: black music is both innovative and traditional, he tells Stallings, and working in Dogpile represents a chance to re-educate black youth in the wonders of the form rather than sell records “for some white dentist or tax attorney to take home and hang on his wall.”
-His withering assessment of Brokeland’s current clientele is corroborated by the protest meeting convened there by Jaffe: a “motley gathering of freaky Caucasians united [. . .] only by a reflexive willingness if not a compulsion to oppose pretty much anything new” in “a city that was largely black and poor and hungry for the kind of pride-instilling economic gesture” Goode’s store represents.
+Goode and the music he purveys encapsulate the complexity of blackness as a signifier: black music is both innovative and traditional, he tells Stallings, and working in Dogpile represents a chance to reeducate black youth in the wonders of the form rather than sell records “for some white dentist or tax attorney to take home and hang on his wall.”
+His withering assessment of Brokeland’s current clientele is corroborated by the protest meeting convened there by Jaffe: a “motley gathering of freaky Caucasians united […] only by a reflexive willingness if not a compulsion to oppose pretty much anything new” in “a city that was largely black and poor and hungry for the kind of pride-instilling economic gesture” Goode’s store represents.
 Though Jaffe has a horror of “black-acting white men,” his attempt to bribe Singletary into supporting the protest with a plate of fried chicken is especially uncomfortable.
-Reflecting, perhaps, the author’s self-consciousness about his own love of African-American culture, the novel subverts a narrative of gentrification (especially common in Brooklyn novels) of wholesale usurpation of non-white populations from urban neighborhoods, opting instead to highlight an equally insidious process of cultural appropriation by bohemian white liberals – a gentrification of the soul, if you will – bound up in myth and nostalgia for a perceived authentic blackness.
+Reflecting, perhaps, the author’s self-consciousness about his own love of African American culture, the novel subverts a narrative of gentrification (especially common in Brooklyn novels) of wholesale usurpation of nonwhite populations from urban neighborhoods, opting instead to highlight an equally insidious process of cultural appropriation by bohemian white liberals – a gentrification of the soul, if you will – bound up in myth and nostalgia for a perceived authentic blackness.
 Such an impulse extends even to the midwifery business run by Gwen and Aviva, Jaffe’s and Stallings’s partners, laconically described as “Black midwife and a million white mommies.”

-If the African-American cultural signifiers are a version of picturesque, Chabon contrasts them with a panoramic picturesque which expands the novel’s horizon beyond obsessed-over spaces such as the record store, which is revealed for the first time from Goode’s zeppelin.
+If the African American cultural signifiers are a version of picturesque, Chabon contrasts them with a panoramic picturesque which expands the novel’s horizon beyond obsessed-over spaces such as the record store, revealed for the first time from Goode’s zeppelin.
 As the ship soars, Stallings, feeling “unhooked,” looks down: “Oakland fell away beneath them.
 The Bay Area shook out its rumpled coverlet, gray and green and crazy salt pans, rent and slashed and stitched by feats of engineering.”
 Later, he spies “the giant oil tanks of Richmond, ranked along the slopes like second-hand turntables.”
 His simile is an attempt to anchor the panoramic view in his obsessions, but he is nonetheless forced to consider, literally and metaphorically, the bigger picture – the shifting layers of industry, engineering and natural features composing the landscape over time.
 This spatial expansiveness suggests a temporal scope developed in the novel’s impressionistic middle section, “A Bird of Wide Experience,” in which a parrot once belonging to Cochise Jones embarks on an Oakland odyssey, connecting the lives of diverse characters in diverse neighborhoods.
 More than a literary flight of fancy, it, too, opens a more expansive social viewpoint that transcends a restricted set of cultural obsessions.
 It maps the picturesque back onto the social novel.